-Important Message: 2019 Open Enrollment starts November 1 and ends December 15!
-This is the time when any Vermonter can sign up for 2019 health coverage, or make changes to an existing plan.
-If you lose health coverage or have another qualifying event after Open Enrollment ends, you can still sign up but need to act fast.
-If you wait more than 60 days to apply and select your plan, you might have to wait until next year to get health insurance.
+Important Message: To enroll in a qualified health plan through Vermont Health Connect, you must sign up during an enrollment period.
+Open Enrollment typically starts in November and lasts for about six weeks.
+At other times of year, you may still be able to enroll in coverage if you lose health coverage or have another qualifying event, but you’ll need to act fast.
+If you delay for more than 60 days to apply and select your plan, you might have to wait until Open Enrollment to get health insurance.

 Medicaid and Dr. Dynasaur enrollment continues year round.
 To see if you might qualify for one of these programs, get a quick estimate through the Plan Comparison Tool or find out for sure by filling out an application.

 Alternatively, if you've recently experienced a qualifying life event, you might qualify for a special enrollment period.

 Life events that can qualify Vermonters for special enrollment periods include:

 - Loss of coverage – employer sponsored or public plan